-While HRAs are an excellent option for providing health benefits to your workers, they may not work for everyone.
-For example, if you employ independent contractors with Form 1099, they aren't eligible for an HRA.
+While HRAs are an excellent option for providing healthcare benefits to your workers, they may not work for everyone.
+For example, if you employ independent contractors who receive Form 1099 instead of a W-2, they aren't eligible for an HRA.
 Likewise, international workers can't take advantage of an HRA's tax-free status.

 With a QSEHRA, this means reducing tax credits by the amount of your QSEHRA allowance.
 If you offer an ICHRA to your workers, they'll have to choose between their ICHRA or tax credits if the ICHRA isn't considered affordable.

 In these unique situations, a health stipend might be a better option.
-A health stipend works similar to an HRA, where you can provide a monthly allowance for medical expenses.
+A health stipend works like an HRA, where you can provide a monthly allowance for medical expenses.
 However, they are taxable for both the employer and the employee.